Updated: March 30, 2023

 In recent years, Portugal has become an increasingly popular destination for retirees looking to buy property in a sunny and peaceful country.
 Portugal happens to be one of the best retirement destinations for expats due to its high standards of living, affordable living costs, and tranquil lifestyle by the Ocean.
+A hot topic for many expats is retiring in Algarve, Portugal.
 In this guide, we walk you through everything you need to know about retirement in the Algarve.

 Algarve, a top destination for retirement